PICTURESQUE FOR EVER

 And admiring the immense universe, those times,

-While tasting scented tea we composed our rhymes,
+While tasting scented tea we compose our rhymes,

 Pervaded with the flavor of our native place,